JLGarciaFranco/JLGarciaFranco.github.io/index.md

       width="200"
  />

+My current research aims to better understand tropical climate variability and change, specially regarding monsoons in the Americas.
+I am also interested in tropical cyclone prediction at the extended-range, so I participate in several projects of sub-seasonal-to-seasonal prediction (S2S).
 For more information about me see:

 [About](./about.md).

-A detailed description of my current research projects which broadly relate to climate variability, subseasonal to seasonal prediction can be found under:
+A detailed description of my current research projects:

 [Research Projects](./research.md).